ASU

 1001 S. Forest Mall, Tempe, AZ 85281

 If you’re looking for a way to escape the everyday hustle and bustle of busy campus life, sneak away to the Secret Garden for a spot of tranquility.
 Bordered by West Hall and Dixie Gammage Hall, the Secret Garden is located just south of McClintock Hall, and can be entered from either the north or the south side by walking down a somewhat steep incline.
-The Garden holds green grassy lawns, blooming flowers, banana trees and benches for sitting and relaxing the day away.
-The ambiance has provided students and visitors the perfect place for reflection, studying, celebrations and more for decades.
+For decades, the garden’s ambiance — complete with grassy lawns, blooming flowers, banana trees, a fireplace and benches — has created a perfect place for students and visitors to reflect, study, celebrate and snap photos.
 It’s a must visit if you’re on campus.